test-patterns/strategy/README.md

 # Strategy Pattern
 Sample problem featuring the strategy pattern.

+Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 ## Task 1 - Reduce prices
 Welcome to Pizza<sup>2</sup>!
 Pizza<sup>2</sup> makes round pizzas for now.
 See for yourself by running the following command: